gwyntel/smartthings_oven_control/custom_components/smartthings_oven_control/README.md

 - **SelfClean**: No temperature setting
 - **SteamClean**: No temperature setting

-## 🌐 API Integration
+## API Integration

 This integration uses SmartThings REST API endpoints:
 - `POST /devices/{device_id}/commands` for oven control
 - Automatically retrieves tokens from HA's SmartThings integration
 - No need to manually configure API credentials

-## ⚙️ Configuration
+## Configuration

 The integration requires only your SmartThings device ID, which can be found in the SmartThings mobile app under your oven's device settings.

-## 🔧 Troubleshooting
+## Troubleshooting

 - **"Invalid handler specified" error**: Ensure you're using the correct version of Home Assistant (2023.1.0+)
 - **Device not found**: Verify the device ID is correct in the SmartThings app
 - **Temperature validation errors**: Temperature ranges are enforced based on the selected oven mode
 - **API errors**: Check that your SmartThings integration is properly configured and tokens are valid

-## 🤝 Contributing

-Contributions are welcome!
-Please read our [Contributing Guidelines](CONTRIBUTING.md) and [Code of Conduct](CODE_OF_CONDUCT.md).

-## 🛡️ Security
+## Development

-Please read our [Security Policy](SECURITY.md) for information about reporting vulnerabilities.
+This integration was created with the hybrid approach: REST API calls with tokens from HA's SmartThings integration and device ID from user config flow, providing simple implementation while leveraging existing authentication.

-## 📄 License
+## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+MIT License

-## 🙏 Acknowledgments
+## Support

-- Thanks to the Home Assistant community for their excellent documentation and examples
-- Special thanks to the SmartThings API for providing the integration points
+If you encounter issues, please check the Home Assistant logs for error messages and create an issue in the GitHub repository.